 CVE-2026-9879

-An out-of-bounds write vulnerability in the ANGLE graphics component of Google Chrome may allow an attacker to corrupt memory and potentially execute arbitrary code.
+An out-of-bounds write vulnerability in the ANGLE graphics component of Google Chrome could allow an attacker to execute arbitrary code.

 Executive summary

-An out-of-bounds write vulnerability in the Google Chrome ANGLE component poses a severe risk of memory corruption and potential code execution.
+An out-of-bounds write vulnerability in Google Chrome's ANGLE component poses a severe risk, potentially allowing remote code execution.

 Vulnerability